marcdotson/data-5600/notes/notes.md

 - Explore: Summarize and visualize the data, data dictionary; X as design matrix, N and P
-- Prepare: Preprocess the data (what transformations?), compare the data to what you’ve simulated to see if you’re missing something from your model
-- Diagnose: Check assumptions, specific to linear models or other kinds of models (or is that just part of prepare?)
+- Reconcile: Data and Model.
+Preprocess the data (what transformations?), compare the data to what you’ve simulated to see if you’re missing something from your model.
+Check assumptions, specific to linear models or other kinds of models (or is that just part of prepare?).
+Careful with overfitting.
+Sensitivity analysis.
 - Fit: Fit/train/calibrate the model on training data (lots of different models, libraries we can use – needs to be consistent with our objective)